luxzg/WSL2-fixes/networkingMode=bridged.md

 https://github.com/microsoft/WSL/issues/4150#issuecomment-1288152162

 # ABOUT THIS TUTORIAL
-OK folks, after many years watching WSL space, then another year watching at WSL on W11 from the bench (W10 PC) I finally got up to date.
+OK folks, after many years watching WSL space, then another year watching WSL2 on W11 from the bench (older W10 PC) I finally got up to date.
-Since I see many questions I've decided to write a little bit expanded tutorial for this thread.
+Since I see many questions I've decided to write an expanded tutorial for this thread.
+Please note that this is detailed guide, and it is long and going through it may be bit slower.
+There are now also a "quick" and "ultra-quick" versions available here : https://github.com/luxzg/WSL2-fixes
+But it is very recommended to at least read through this full guide once to get the full understanding of the process and available options and settings.
+I will do my best to keep both of these guides up to date according to new findings in the original GitHub issue thread (4150).

 # REQUIREMENTS

 -  Windows 11 Pro license
  	- please, this is available everywhere and cheap, and offers so much more than just easier WSL networking, if you're a PRO then buy a PRO !
--  64 bit PC with 64-bit UEFI BIOS
+-  64-bit PC with 64-bit UEFI BIOS
- 	- W11 will NOT run on 32bit hardware, and also some mini PCs and tablets that have 64bit Atom sometimes have 32bit UEFI so those won't work either, I tried
+ 	- Windows 11 will NOT run on 32-bit hardware, and also some mini PCs and tablets that have 64-bit Atom CPUs sometimes have 32-bit UEFI so those won't work either, I've tried
 -  Internet connection
  	- to download tools, Windows installation, WSL installation, WSL distro, and everything else
 -  Optional: USB stick
- 	- only if you need to upgrade from W10 on unsupported hardware
+ 	- only if you need to upgrade from Windows 10 on unsupported hardware
 -  ... time

-# For poor folks that are on the bench
+# For poor folks that are on the bench (Windows 10)

 -  Install Windows 11 Pro
- 	- if not allowed by Microsoft then use Rufus to create bootable USB stick that allows installation on any x64 CPU without the need to have TPM, certain CPU model, and so on
+ 	- if not allowed by Microsoft then use Rufus to create bootable USB stick that allows installation on any x64 PC without the need to have TPM, certain CPU model, and so on
-- If you've been stuck on W10 for a year waiting for something to happen - stop waiting!
+- If you've been stuck on W10 (like me) for a year waiting for something to happen - stop waiting!
 - Not to promote any external tools, but MS did it to themselves:
  	- https://pureinfotech.com/rufus-create-bootable-windows-11-22h2-usb/
-- This link will tell you where to get Rufus, how to use it to download W11 ISO, how to create bootable USB stick, how to remove the 4GB, Secure Boot, TPM and CPU model limitations (see the section about unsupported hardware)
+- This link will tell you where to get Rufus, how to use it to download Windows 11 ISO, how to create bootable USB stick, and how to remove the 4GB, Secure Boot, TPM and CPU model limitations (see the section about unsupported hardware)
-- Then you can use this USB to boot fresh install, or run the setup from that USB from inside W10 to upgrade in place
+- Then you can use this USB to either boot fresh install, or run the installer from that USB from inside Windows 10 for an in-place upgrade
 - There's some more work for when language of W10 and W11 installation differ, if you stumble upon that msg me, those instructions are beyond the scope of this overal tutorial

 # WSL 2 with proper networking
 This section is large, so just be patient and follow steps

-### After you're in W11 PRO - update Windows 11 fully
+### After you're in Windows 11 Pro - update Windows 11 fully

-- Use Windows Update AND Microsoft Store, update everything
+- Use Windows Update AND Microsoft Store, update everything, OS and apps
-- This is no longer limited to Insider builds, I am running W11 PRO 22H2 (stable) and this tutorial was made on that version
+- This functionality is no longer limited to Insider builds, I am running Windows 11 Pro 22H2 (stable) and this tutorial was made on that version

 ### OPTIONAL: Install and use Microsoft Terminal
-I did this tutorial using Terminal, but in reality all commands run via usual cmd or PowerShell so if you want skip this, just make sure to use PowerShell prompt instead
+I did this tutorial using Terminal, but in reality all commands run via usual cmd or PowerShell so if you want you may skip this, just make sure to use PowerShell prompt instead for parts that use PowerShell commandlets

-- Official link to Terminal on Microsoft Store, just click and install https://aka.ms/terminal
+- Official link to Terminal on Microsoft Store, just click and install: https://aka.ms/terminal

 # Install Hyper-V features and tools
-Open cmd or PowerShell or Terminal as Administrator (eg right click on Start and pick "Terminal (Admin)") and run the rest of commands in elevated prompts - ALWAYS!
+Open cmd or PowerShell or Terminal as Administrator (eg right click on Start button and pick "Terminal (Admin)") and run the rest of commands in elevated prompts - ALWAYS!

 ### Check system info
 `systeminfo`

 - Check if your virtualization is enabled in BIOS / UEFI firmware under "Hyper-V Requirements"
-- Also check that you have Windows 11 Pro under "OS Name"
+- Also check that you have "Windows 11 Pro" under "OS Name"

 # Have the Virtual Machine Platform optional component enabled

-- You can do this by running the following command in an elevated prompt `DISM /Online /Enable-Feature /All /FeatureName:Microsoft-Hyper-V /all`
+- You can do this by running the following command in an elevated prompt:
+`DISM /Online /Enable-Feature /All /FeatureName:Microsoft-Hyper-V /all`
 - You will see something like:
 ```